Homemade cannoli are crunchy and flaky with that classic cannoli chocolate chip filling.

 Ingredients

-Marsala Wine - Traditional Sicilian cannoli recipes use Marsala wine in the shells, but if you can't find it you can substitute it with a little red wine, dry white wine, or red wine vinegar.
+- Marsala Wine - Traditional Sicilian cannoli recipes use Marsala wine in the shells, but if you can't find it, you can substitute it with a little red wine, dry white wine, or red wine vinegar.

-See recipe card for quantities.
+See the recipe card for quantities.

 How to Make Cannoli Shells